mjocean/FullColor-hdDMD-pyprocgame/README.markdown

-## VGA DMD PyProcGame Fork
+## VGA hdDMD PyProcGame Fork

-A "VGA DMD" fork of PyProcGame.
-Traditional DMD support has been broken in favor of supporting 24-bit (RGB) frames with a resolution that may be set higher than 128x32 (256x128 has been used successfully, but the hardware requirements are non-trivial).
+A "VGA hdDMD" fork of PyProcGame.
+Traditional DMD support has been broken in favor of supporting LCD based DMD hardware; 24-bit (RGB) frames with a resolution that may be set higher than 128x32:
+256x128 has been used successfully with dotfilter; I'm using 480x240 currently, but the hardware requirements are non-trivial.
+You are strongly recommended to turn off the dotfilter at resolutions higher than 256x256.

 NOTE: this relies on PyGame; it will not work with Pyglet.

+There are a few ways to pick up performance:
+Turn off the dot_filter, turn on the fullscreen, drop the scale factor, and/or drop the framerate (manually, in two files).

+You will need to put the dmdgrid32x32.png file somewhere, and that somewhere must be specified in the config.yaml file.

 You will need to change your config.yaml to include the following lines:

+	# all of this is for the hdDMD
 	use_virtual_dmd_only: True
 	dmd_grid_path: C:\P-ROC\shared\
-	dmd_dots_w: 128
+	dmd_dots_w: 480
-	dmd_dots_h: 32
+	dmd_dots_h: 240
+	dmd_dot_filter: False
+	dmd_fullscreen: False
+	desktop_dmd_scale: 4